 Choosing the right soil is crucial when growing succulents.

 I already had everything I required; however, the items that I recommend and have used are included in the following supply list:

-Supplies: a planter or a strawberry pot, Live succulents and hens and chicks - if you choose to have either.
+Supplies: a planter or a strawberry pot, Live succulents, hens, and chicks - if you choose to have either.
 Have you heard that you may purchase hens and chicks on Amazon?
 I had no idea till I looked hens and chicks up

 Peat Moss Perlite Miracle-Gro Sphagnum Miracle-Gro Perlite Peat Moss